misaPickEmUp/CollegeClassCodes/README.md

 # CollegeClassCodes
-Just the codes I've written in class
+Just the codes I've written in class'